prithajnath/resume/README.md

 ## My Secret Santa

 - Launched a top 20 web app on Product Hunt for highly randomized Secret Santa draws that reached 100+ users from US, Canada, India, Ukraine, France and more
-- Implemented features like Oauth login, notifcations, anonymous messaging etc using Flask, SQLAlchemy, Celery, Redis and PostgreSQL
+- Implemented features like OAuth login, notifcations, anonymous messaging etc using Flask, SQLAlchemy, Celery, Redis and PostgreSQL